certifaction/hinsign-cli/README.md

    </td>
    <td>mandatory
    </td>
-   <td>Reference to the "Id" field of the CHMED16A ePrescription
+   <td>Reference to the "Id" field of the CHMED16A e-prescription
    </td>
   </tr>
   <tr>